 Nicaragua Logistics Coordinator

 Pablo Martin Castro has worked with IPM for more than four years as a Logistics Coordinator for all IPM Immersion Experience Programs in Nicaragua.
 He has a long history of accompanying delegations, particularly throughout the Xavier University Nicaragua Program.
 He is married and the father of three.

+Himmat was born in Dalit family in Golana, India.
+His father, Pochabhai Chauhan, a social activist for Dalit and caste system justice, was killed during the Golana massacre in 1986.
+Pochabhai’s widow, Daniben, with the support of her two sons, Himmutbhai and Rameshbhai, founded the Pochabhai Foundation to carry on the work of Pochabhai.
+The mission of the Pochabhai Foundation is to advocate for gender and caste equality.
+They perform rural development and social mobilization activities in their region, forming youth groups, providing education in life skills, and raising awareness about government schemes and benefits available for Dalits.
+They also work on environmental and water issues in the community with the support of like-minded individuals and social professionals.
+Their aim is to fight for rights of education, health, caste and gender equality, freedom, and employment, to create a peaceful and respectful society for all.
 Himmat joined IPM as a South Asia Fellow in 2016.
 His efforts directly supports IPM Project Partners and Community Partners in Ahmedabad, Delhi, Gujarat, Nagercoil and other Community Partners in Himmat’s network.
 As a fellow, Himmat is involved in coaching, mentoring, and empowering leaders so that they can support the formation of community organizations increasing the collective strength of initiatives that work in favor of the poor and disadvantaged.
 The project emphasis is on training and mobilizing communities to access resources within their own countries for development and related projects.

 Chief Executive Officer

-As Chief Executive Officer of IPM, Joe provides the strategic vision, leadership, and supervision of all activities, programs and staff of this interfaith, international, non-governmental organization with offices in El Salvador, India, Kenya, and the USA.
+As Chief Executive Officer of IPM, Joe provides the strategic vision, leadership, and supervision of all activities, programs and staff of this multifaith, international, non-governmental organization with offices in El Salvador, India, Kenya, and the USA.
 Joe began his work with IPM in June of 2001 and IPM has quintupled in size during his tenure.

 Doug joined the IPM staff as Director of Accounting in 2016.
 In the accounting profession since 1987, he held various Controllership positions working for manufacturing and service providing companies.
 In 1996, started Doug started his own accounting/bookkeeping business, Accountable Accounting, Inc. During his years in business, he has been blessed to work with many manufacturing businesses, service providing businesses, and not for profit organizations.